 Trees for Omaha

 Trees for Omaha is a partnership between Keep Omaha Beautiful, the City’s Parks & Recreation Department, and the Nebraska Forest Service.
 The program was developed in response to the invasive Emerald Ash Borer (EAB) beetle, which was officially discovered in Omaha in June 2016 and will decimate our community’s ash trees over the next seven to ten years (nearly 15% of the city’s trees).

 The goal is to plant a diverse stock of several thousand native trees in Omaha parks and right-of way (ROW) spaces in order to address the loss of ash trees due to the EAB and to improve the resilience of the city’s tree canopy and withstand future invasive pests.
 Over the next couple of years, tree planting projects will rotate around the city to areas most in need.

-As of November 2020, we have planted 2,400+ trees in 63 public parks/spaces located throughout Omaha.
+As of the end of 2020, we have planted 2,400+ trees in 59 public parks and along 3 trails throughout Omaha.

 For more information about the Trees for Omaha program, click on the links below.